- Monroe One

 Report Cards

-student management application that maintains student information.
-The student and parent portal are a component of SchoolTool™ allows for access to the following information.
+SchoolTool™ is an application that maintains student information.
+The student and parent portals allow for access to the following information:

 - Class schedule